Claiming an international invoice

 • Name and date of birth of the insured person

 When you submit the invoice, we also need a claim form.
+Please note: if you have bills from several healthcare providers?
+Then fill in a claim form for each healthcare provider separately.
 You can choose from the following forms:

 International claim form

 Note: when submitting a claim for an international invoice, the process is different compared to a Dutch invoice.
 When submitting a claim for an international invoice, you also have to complete the back of the claim form.
+If you have inovices from several healthcare providers?
+Then fill in a claim form for each healthcare provider separately.
 Send this form, along with the original invoice and a translation (if appropriate) to:

 HollandZorg